 BY AJ DONAHUE

 Carter McLean’s move to Ludwig Drums and Promark sticks over the past year created quite a stir in the drumming community.
 McLean, whose tenure with The Lion King on Broadway, guitarist Charlie Hunter, and other high-profile gigs earned him a reputation as one of the preeminent groovers of the day, really rocketed to international visibility with a pretty specific sound.
-So, when he decided to make a few slight tweaks to that sound, he turned a lot of heads (that’s a rock-solid dad joke for drummers, and I stand by it).
+So, when he decided to make a few slight tweaks to that sound-the Carter McLean sticks, he turned a lot of heads (that’s a rock-solid dad joke for drummers, and I stand by it).

 McLean just picked up his first new kit from Ludwig and received the final version of his new signature stick from Promark, so we figured it was a good time to reach out and learn a bit more about how he settled on these new digs.

 What drew you to the Legacy Maple series over the rest of Ludwig’s current catalog?